CompassSecurity/SAMLRaider/README.md

 Use the JAR file in `target/saml-raider-1.0-SNAPSHOT-jar-with-dependencies.jar` as a Burp extension.

+## Feedback, Bugs and Feature Requests

+Feedback is welcome!
+Please contact us or create a new issue on GitHub.

 ## Bachelor Thesis

 As soon as our thesis is online, we will publish the link here.